Special routes of U.S. Route 6: Highlands truck route

 U.S. Route 6 Truck (US 6 Truck) is a 12.22 mi truck route of US 6 in eastern Orange County, New York.
 It begins at the trumpet interchange with US 6 and New York State Route 293 (NY 293) in Woodbury near Harriman State Park, and the route follows NY 293.
 It heads northwest for 6.82 mi, where it meets US 9W and NY 218 in Highlands.
 Here, NY 293 ends, and US 6 Truck starts its concurrency with US 9W, heading south.
 From there, the two routes run concurrently until the Bear Mountain Circle, where the route rejoins US 6 and meets US 202, in Highlands near Bear Mountain State Park.
-The route serves as a bypass for the segment of US 6 known as the Long Mountain Parkway, which is limited to passenger cars only.
+The route serves as a bypass of the Long Mountain and Palisades Parkways, which are restricted to passenger cars only.